 - You may not be able to find a job in the country that you have the visa for

 - Some countries may have restrictions on working hours, etc.

 Basically, it’s not impossible to find a job abroad.
 It’s not easy, but it’s not impossible.
+Plus, with your work with IT, you chances of being an expatriate working abroad are even greater.
 Normally, there are two ways:

 a) The company that you work at in your home country sends you to work in one of their foreign branches.